 Make yourself at home in one of the 119 air-conditioned rooms featuring refrigerators and flat-screen televisions.
 Complimentary wireless Internet access keeps you connected, and cable programming is available for your entertainment.
 Private bathrooms with shower/tub combinations feature deep soaking bathtubs and complimentary toiletries.
 Conveniences include safes and desks, as well as phones with free local calls.

 Rec, Spa, Premium Amenities

-Take advantage of recreational opportunities offered, including a health club, an indoor pool, and a spa tub.
-Additional amenities include an arcade/game room, a fireplace in the lobby, and a picnic area.
+Be sure to enjoy recreational amenities, including a health club, an indoor pool, and a spa tub.
+This hotel also features an arcade/game room, a fireplace in the lobby, and a picnic area.

 Enjoy a satisfying meal at a restaurant serving guests of Holiday Lodge Hotel & Conference Center.
 Quench your thirst with your favorite drink at a bar/lounge.

 Featured amenities include a 24-hour business center, a 24-hour front desk, and laundry facilities.
 Event facilities at this hotel consist of conference space and meeting rooms.
 Free self parking is available onsite.

 Very convenient location - right off of the interstate.
 Lobby and rooms were generally clean.

 The mattress on our bed was old.
 The hallways were unreasonably hot on our floor.
 Like the management didn't want to pay extra to keep them cool.
 Letters on their neon sign were burnt out.
 Hard to locate on a foggy night.